hcutcu/mermaid-converter/README.md

 Dependencies

-- @mermaid-js/mermaid-cli: Command-line interface for Mermaid, used for converting diagrams.
+- `@mermaid-js/mermaid-cli`: Command-line interface for Mermaid, used for converting diagrams.
-- typescript: A strongly typed programming language that builds on JavaScript, used in this project.
-- ts-node: TypeScript execution environment and REPL for Node.js.
+- `typescript` and `ts-node`

 ### License